 What Is An Annulment Vs. Divorce?

 Are you one of the many people that aren't happy in your marriage?
-Maybe you and your partner have been growing apart for a while.
-Maybe something has happened that you just can't get past.
-There are several different reasons why you might be ending your marriage, but you may have questions when it comes to how you're going to separate you might have questions.
-That's why you’re probably considering annulment vs. divorce,and maybe you're not sure which one is the right choice for your situation, keep reading to find more information on each and to gain more clarity.
+Maybe you and your partner have been growing apart for a while or something has happened that you can't get past.
+There are several different reasons why you might be ending your marriage, but you may have questions when it comes to how you're going to separate.
+If you’re considering an annulment vs. divorce and aren’t sure which one is the right choice for your situation, keep reading to find more information on each and to gain more clarity.

 What Is An Annulment?

-Have you heard of an annulment before?
-If you haven't then you're not alone because some people never think about it.
-If you do decide that you need to end your marriage and that you and your partner just can't or don't want to make it work they get a divorce.
-An annulment, however, is sometimes an option that you can consider.
-There are specific situations that you need to fit to get an annulment instead of a divorce, but there are some benefits to going through those hoops as well.
+Most people who end their marriage decide to get a divorce.
+An annulment, however, is sometimes an option that can be considered.
+There are specific requirements that you need to meet to get an annulment instead of a divorce, but there are some benefits to going through those hoops.

 An annulment, unlike a divorce, means that, for all intents and purposes, the marriage never actually happened.
-If you meet the specific qualifications that are listed you and your partner can simply sign a paper that says your marriage was never valid, legal or binding in the first place and therefore you are both going to walk away like it never actually happened.
-As we said though, there are specific things that have to happen for a marriage to be eligible for anannulment.
-If you don't meet those qualifications, you have to get a divorce if you want to end your relationship legally.
+If you meet the specific qualifications that are listed, you and your partner can sign a paper that says your marriage was never valid, legal, or binding in the first place, and therefore you are both going to walk away like it never actually happened.
+There are specific things that have to happen for a marriage to be eligible for annulment.
+If you don't meet those qualifications, you must get a divorce if you want to end your relationship legally.

 - Marriage between close relatives (just how close is subject to the laws of the state you live in)

-- Mental incapacity (such as a person who doesn't understand the agreement they are entering into)
+- Mental incapacity (such as a person who doesn't understand the agreement they are entering)

 - Underage marriage (one of the parties is under the legal age to consent to marriage)